InfiniteTachyon/SENG438-A3/README.md

 # 3 Description of the testing strategy for the new unit tests
 ---------------------------------------------------------------------------------------
+Our plan is to determine what was already coded in our previous tests from Assignment 2 and try to understand what we are missing for the plans and tests.
+By doing this we are able to understand the metrics that we are working with and how we are able to continue improving these two files with more tests.
+By continuousely checking our metrics and what is covered, we are able to determine what new tests are needed based on what has already been tested and what is being developed to test.
+We will be using EmlEmma as it works the best with Eclipse as this is our primary tool.

 # 4 Description of five selected test cases, and how they have increased code coverage
 ---------------------------------------------------------------------------------------

+1. calcPosRowPosValNull()
+Branch: 20% to 62.5%
+Line: 55% to 100%
+Method: 100% TO 100%

+During our previous tests, we did not account for a lot of the branches that could have occured within the function, whether this be positive or negativeNumbers, by adding these new test cases that allowed for the testing of nulls, positvie and negatie numbers, we are able to establish more tests that covers a greater range of branches that was not present before.

+2. getCumPercentageTestOne()

+Branch: 15% to 75%
+Line: 55% to 85.2%
+Method: 100% TO 100%

+Before, this did not test much of the functions as we did not have access to the code, so the tests previously based off our own knowledge of how cumulative percentages are supposed to work.
+Now with the new code, we are able to determine how the files are supposed to work and what branches can be used to cover, ex . how KeyedValues works and why they are sued in cumulative percentage

+3. cloneTestTwoEmpty()

+Branch: 50% to 75%
+Line: 55% to 100%
+Method: 100% TO 100%

+For cloning, we did not understand before that the code uses a for loop for this code, tehrefore, for lines 102-111, we are now able to test these specific lines as they are part of the code for the for loop and if statements that are present within the code.
+By testing the null values, we are able to test if the loops are handling null values correctly.

 # 5 Report of the coverage achieved of each class and method
 ---------------------------------------------------------------------------------------